Gilbreth Fellowship Awardees 2019

-Daniel L. Gonzales is currently a PhD candidate in the Applied Physics Program at Rice University, graduating in May 2019.
+Daniel L. Gonzales completed his PhD in the Applied Physics Program at Rice University, graduating in May 2019.
 He earned his BS in Physics at Angelo State University.
 Daniel’s research focuses on bridging the gap between engineering and neuroscience through the development of brain-machine interfaces.
 He will be working with his co-advisors, Dr. Krishna Jayant, Assistant Professor of Biomedical Engineering, and Dr. Scott Pluta, Assistant Professor of Biological Science, to develop a flexible nanoelectrode net to investigate sub-cellular integration at the cortical surface.

 Melinda A. Lake

 Melinda A. Lake completed her PhD in Mechanical Engineering at The Ohio State University in May 2019, where she also received her MS in Mechanical Engineering.
 Her research interests are in microelectrochemical systems (MEMS), microfluidic devices, and cell mechanics.
 Melinda will be working with her co-advisors, Dr. Jacqueline Linnes, Marta E. Gross Assistant Professor of Biomedical Engineering, and Dr. Steven Wereley, Professor of Mechanical Engineering, and collaborator, Dr. Tamara Kinzer-Ursem, Marta E. Gross Assistant Professor of Biomedical Engineering, to design a smartphone-based disease diagnostic platform to assist in the eradication of malaria.